-Gone are the days when the single dimensional and static graphs and charts were used to demonstrate the statistics.
-Businesses need more visually appealing, interactive and agile tools that fit into the real-time requirements.
+Gone are the days when single-dimensional and static graphs and charts were used to demonstrate statistics.
+Businesses need more visually appealing, interactive, and agile tools that fit into the real-time requirements.

 Though a lot of similarities exist between Tableau and QlikView, these two tools are considerably different in many ways.
-Let’s see how –
+Let’s see how through the below table:

 |Basis of Difference||Tableau||QlikView|